Belize: Culture and Classroom

 Students will be housed at Tony's Inn, Belize.
 Lunch will be provided at the school.

-* NOTE: Program dates overlap with OHIO finals week.
+* NOTE: Program dates usually overlap with OHIO finals week.
 Each participant must make sure that participation in this program does not prevent them from complete their coursework as expected by each professor.

 During the latter part of fall semester, students will attend an orientation session and five additional group sessions, which will focus on developing an educational project specifically based on the needs of a classroom, communicating with school teachers via Skype and reviewing basic rules/regulations of the trip.